FIWARE/tutorials.NGSI-v2/docs/media-streams.md

 [WebRTC](https://webrtc.org/) is a set of protocols enabling direct peer-to-peer Real-Time Communications (RTC) between browsers or mobile applications.- this would allow a user to make a direct video call to a person in another remote location.
-However the type of applications which can be created using direct one-to-one communication are limited, and the scope of WebRTC can be enhanced by introducing an intelligent middleware application between the two clients.
+However, the type of applications which can be created using direct one-to-one communication are limited, and the scope of WebRTC can be enhanced by introducing an intelligent middleware application between the two clients.

 The FIWARE **Kurento** generic enabler is a WebRTC Media Server.
 Each client makes a direct connection to the server,